Charlotte J. Lloyd

 Research Interests: Citizenship, reconciliation and transitional justice, recognition, diversity and multiculturalism in workplaces and organizations, transnational development, intimacy and sex work, text mining and analytics, mixed methods

-Charlotte Lloyd is pursuing a doctoral degree in Sociology with a secondary field in Computational Science and Engineering.
+Charlotte Lloyd is a PhD candidate in Sociology at Harvard University with a secondary field certificate in Computational Science and Engineering.

 University of North Carolina at Chapel Hill, B.A., Comparative Literature and Political Science